zoeyzuo-se/apim-policy-transformer/readme.md

 # apim-policy-transformer CLI Readme
+:boom: Please note that this package is still under development. :)

 The apim-policy-transformer CLI tool is designed to extract C# code snippets from Azure APIM policy XML files.
 It can also combine them back into the policy XML file (TODO).

 This extractor is based on Ira Rainey's work: [apim-script-extractor](https://github.com/irarainey/apim-script-extractor)